Who gets Actinic Keratosis?

 What should I expect after the AK Peel?

 Your skin will turn darker (appearing almost tan) and will feel tight.
 A few days after the procedure your skin will peel.
 The level of peeling varies from mild to extensive depending on the aggressiveness of the peel.
 Dr. Sikorski uses a 15% TCA concentration which is layered.
 For larger and thicker AKs more layers are used and more peeling occurs.
 You can determine the peeling activity you are willing to undergo at one time with Dr. Sikorski.

 Typically we’ll schedule your peel on a Wednesday or Thursday so the bulk of the peeling occurs over the weekend.
 You’ll be instructed to used additional moisturizers after the peel as your skin will need more moisture at that time.

 You’ll enjoy a relaxing visit to our office where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our OC patients.

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
 Contact Dr. Sikorski if you believe you may have any of these skin cancer conditions.
-Schedule a consultation with her at her office in the Mission Viejo and Orange County area.
+Schedule a consultation with her at her office in the Orange County area.
 Call (949) 448-0487.